 The transaction payload is stored on-chain, meaning that the data will be stored inside the blocks themselves.
 However, the EDPB also emphasises that on-chain data (including on-chain personal data) is not limited to the transaction data; rather, it may include other data structures stored on the chain, and that these other data structures may also contain personal data.
 Alternatively, off-chain storage can be used, meaning that the data will, at least partially, be stored outside the blockchain, with a link or reference to the data stored in the transaction payload to address scalability or confidentiality needs.

 When the controller decides to store additional personal data on-chain beyond the identifiers already present in transaction metadata, different approaches may be used to mitigate the data protection compliance risks associated with on-chain storage or to allow data subjects to exercise their rights.
 However, they all come with some drawbacks discussed in section 4.2 of these guidelines.
+These approaches may alter the way data is stored on-chain and the types of on-chain data to be assessed, as further described in the paragraphs below.

 Encryption algorithms can be used for on-chain storage as a security measure.
 This can mean that only encrypted payload data is stored in the blockchain.
 This is intended to limit access to those with the corresponding encryption key, although the possibility of data breaches cannot be entirely ruled out.